Jery Sandoval: In television

 On her 16th birthday, after having finished secondary school, Sandoval and her mother went to the Colombian capital to pursue her dream of being a singer.
 One day she met Iván Ramirez in a recording studio, who asked to represent her.
 She accepted, and just a short time later he sent her to be cast in the protagonist role in the series Al Ritmo de tu Corazón.
 When the producers of RCN TV saw her in the series, they proposed casting her for a role in Los Reyes.
 For this casting Sandoval tried several roles, and finally landed the role of "Maria".
 Sandoval prepared with Rubén di Pietro, and a month later the telenovela's production started.
 Los Reyes became a hit in Colombia reaching a 43.6% rating (comparable level to Betty la Fea).
 Its shooting schedule, however, became long and debilitating (at two episodes a day) causing several actors to leave, among them Sandoval who, aside from the hours dedicated to the soap opera (7:00 to 22:00 either the more) had to be studying English until 4:00.

 In March 2006, Sandoval traveled to Mexico to audition for the Televisa series Código Postal, and became the first Colombian actress to star in Mexican television next to Verónica Castro.
 She was given the role of "Regina Corona".
 The series ran until October 2006.

 Singing career

-In February 2007, she went to Puerto Rico to begin musical production with White Lion Records, her producer being Elías de Léon, and has traveled between Puerto Rico and Bogota.
+In February 2007, she went to Puerto Rico to begin musical production with White Lion Records, her producer being Elías de Léon, and has traveled between Puerto Rico and Bogotá.
 Since the beginning of 2008 she has been in Miami finishing her music recording with Universal Records and learning English at the University of Miami.
 In early 2011, Jery was invited to travel to New York and appear as a guest on the Dcan Guff songs "Ella" and "Todito De Ti".